SYBIL

 None of this is easy.
 All of it is necessary.

-VII.
-THE DEMON'S QUESTION
+X. THE DEMON'S QUESTION

-We began with Laplace's Demon — an intellect vast enough to know every position, every force, every trajectory in the universe.
+We began with Laplace's Demon, an intellect vast enough to know every position, every force, every trajectory in the universe.
 For such an intellect, Laplace wrote, nothing would be uncertain.
 The future would be as clear as the past.

 The Demon is here.
 The question is what we ask of it.